TWBug/GoldCardHenge/content/application/_index.en.md

 The review process after you complete the online payment officially begins.
 As the Taiwan Employment Gold Card is a combination of four different certificates, authorities from different departments will review your application.
 The National Immigration Agency conducts the first step of the review process then passes it to the Ministry of Labor.
 Here they will consult with your relevant Ministry and check your qualifications.
 The final stop is the Bureau of Consular Affairs for the last visa review.

 {{< teaser prefix="" >}}
-Visa issuance is an act of sovereignty and related to the National security.
+Visa issuance is an act of sovereignty and is related to the National security.
 The government reserves the right not to issue a visa and is under no obligation to disclose the reason.
 {{< /teaser >}}

 {{< accordion title="More Details" suffix="" bottomless="true" >}}